locklin/j-mode/README.md

-At some point I'll removove the dumb inline mods of colors and etc. that can be put into my .emacs, so I can track j-mode better, but for now, this is for my own use.
+At some point I'll removove the dumb inline mods of colors and etc. that can be put into my .emacs, so I can track j-mode better, but for now, this is for my own use on multiple machines.

 Oh yeah; this works great with setting the default browser to w3m or less great with W3.
 I hate using the mouse and